 Practica provide initial experience in school psychology functions in K–12 educational settings.
 Students become familiar with professional roles, develop professional competencies, and apply their knowledge of legal, ethical, and practical implications of becoming school psychologists.

-When: Practica are during the second fall and winter semesters and spring term for 10 hours per week.
+When: Practica are during the second fall and winter semesters and spring term for 10 hours per week, totaling a minimum of 300 clock-hours.

 Where: Practica experiences take place in elementary and secondary school settings.